Top 5 Reasons to Have a Business Analysis Consultant

 Careful consideration of UX is more important than many business leaders recognize.
 If it wasn’t for UX design, Apple may have never become the dominating force it is in the tech industry.
 You can read more about Apple’s ROI on UX here.

 One of the most important drivers of successful product teams is good organization.
 Your teams should work from a single source of truth.
-BAs provide this common ground for the team.
+Strategic Business Analysts provide this common ground for the team.
 By creating synergy from the beginning of a project to its end.
 Your business analysis consultant should build out a holistic view that frames developed solutions to work directly towards desired outcomes.
 This organization encourages collaboration, increased efficiency, and lower stress environments for your entire team.

 The BA’s organizational role extends throughout the product lifecycle.
 Often, especially in complex projects with multiple teams, groups become sequestered and communication breaks down.
 This can be disastrous.
 BAs facilitate sustainable collaboration by eliminating information silos and ensuring everyone’s priorities match up with the product owners and stakeholders.

 The value a business analysis consultant adds to a development team cannot be understated.
 Their work is not limited to documenting interactions between product owners and development teams like some claim, but instead they play an integral part in keeping projects on budget and on time.
 For the reasons we’ve reviewed, if you’re serious about success, it pays to have a BA.
-At DOOR3, the role of a business analyst is so important that we keep a team of BA’s on staff as opposed to hiring consultants, as their work is critical in our client success pipeline.
+At DOOR3, the role of a business analyst is so important that we keep a team of Business Analysts on staff as opposed to hiring consultants, as their work is critical in our client success pipeline.

 Business Analysts don’t just help your internal teams.
 Their work increases user satisfaction and encourages growth, which directly translates to your stakeholders.